I Believe in You (Kylie Minogue song): Composition

 "I Believe in You" is a pop and Euro disco song, which features the use of synthesizers and keyboards.
 The lyrics of the song, co-written by Minogue, describe how she does not believe in anything except her lover, although the song details of a spirit the speaker believes in hence the lyrics "I don't believe that when you die your presence isn't felt."
 Written and recorded for Ultimate Kylie during the summer of 2004 in London, the song takes its inspiration from disco and 80s new wave electropop music, and has been described as similar to 80s-era New Order.

 The song opens with a keyboard playing the choral melody.
 This melody is maintained throughout the song, except for occasional pauses for Minogue's verses.
 As the song continues, drums and synth strings are added into the background, which continue through the whole song.
 The refrain features Minogue singing a high octave chorus with strings and a thumping beat in the background.
 "I love it.
-It does everything it's meant to do and then some", Minogue said about the song.
+It does everything it's meant to do and then some," said Minogue about the song.